DISHDevEx/cntf-puppeteer-tests/README.md

 * test - creates a ueransim pod with the custom youtube script installed and performs the test while connected to the 5g network
 * update_tests - update test results locally and in AWS
 * cleanup - removes the youtube pod from the eks cluster

+**Note:** *In the "test" stage of the pipeline, you have the option to either run the puppeteer test using the public docker image (default setup) or specify an image stored in an AWS ECR repository.
+If you wish to use the image stored in your private AWS ECR repository, please look at the comments given in the ".gitabl-ci.yml" file.*

 ## Installation Guide